chili-epfl/FROG/.github/ISSUE_TEMPLATE/Feature_request.md

 <!--
     Make sure to complete the following before submitting this ticket
     - Add relevant labels for this feature
--->
+    - Assign yourself or someone else to this issue if applicable -->

 **Description of the feature**